reisbel/macos-app-installer/README.md

-# macos-app-installer
-Generate MacOs application installer
+# Generate MacOs application installer using pkgbuild

 To compile a package: